Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Room 122: Sutaru - (Stal)

 A large room with Dark Link inside.
-It's another room which appears in early screenshots, which show the two Stalfos from the Forest Temple bow room in there (actually, the bow room is just this room with another level underneath and some doors at the sides).
-The presence of Dark Link in the Debug ROM may be because the developers wanted to test him without going all the way through the Water Temple.
+It's another room which appears in early screenshots, which show the two Stalfos from the Forest Temple bow room in there.
+(Actually, the bow room is just this room with another level underneath and some doors at the sides) The presence of Dark Link in the Debug ROM suggests the developers wanted to test him without going all the way through the Water Temple.

 |Debug version||Promo footage|